| New Neighbor (New Star)Newly Discovered Star May Be Third-Closest

 incorporated into SkyMorph, a web-accessible database, for use

+in other types of astronomical research.
 Once the star revealed itself in the Near

 Earth Asteroid Tracking images, the team found other images of